 EP Cardiology Job In Fort Wayne, Indiana

 Electrophysiology Cardiology - Northern INDIANA - Large Cardiology Group - MUST be BC/BE in EPNext Steps...
-Apply Now Register Now Call Jenny Lee: Sign in to view
+Apply Now Register Now Call Georgie Shea: Sign in to view

-Seeking a BC/BE Electrophysiologist to join a large, dynamic, multidisciplinary Cardiology group of CV surgeons, Non-Invasive Cardiologists, Interventional Cardiologists, Electrophysiologists, Advanced Heart Failure and Heart Transplant Cardiologists in Ft.
+Seeking an experienced, Board Certified Electrophysiologist to join a large, dynamic, multidisciplinary Cardiology group of CV surgeons, Non-Invasive Cardiologists, Interventional Cardiologists, Electrophysiologists, Advanced Heart Failure and Heart Transplant Cardiologists in Ft.
 Wayne, IN.
 With our own heart transplant program, as well as research opportunities available within our own research organization, Lutheran Health Network provides the full spectrum of cardiology care to northeast Indiana.